Paleo Plan

 Don’t go turning vegan on me now, though.
 You generally won’t see abuse and neglect like that on small, family farms or organic farms.
 Again, you have to do your research.
 But despite the fact that you can buy organic whey protein powder, there are still plenty of problems with organic dairy products.
 Namely pasteurization and homogenization.

 Besides all that, though, milk isn’t technically Paleo unless it’s coming from your mother’s teat.
 Read this post, “Is Dairy Paleo?” for more info on that one.
 I know a lot of Paleo gurus will say something different, like, well it’s sort of Paleo.
 Eat it sometimes, but only if you’re trying to gain weight, etc. I don’t buy it.
-Maybe some raw cheeses are ok for some people, but in general I think a lot of people would feel a lot better if they stopped eating dairy, including whey protein.
+Maybe some raw cheeses are okay for some people, but in general I think a lot of people would feel a lot better if they stopped eating dairy, including whey protein.

 So, to sum this thing up, don’t eat protein powders.
 Don’t eat egg white, pea, rice, or whey protein powder.
 Not on a regular basis, at least.
 That is, if you can avoid it, and I think you can.